localstack/docs/content/en/aws/elastic-compute-cloud/index.md

 If the LocalStack daemon is not running, the instance will be only accessible over SSH at `127.0.0.1` and the specified port.

-LocalStack daemon is supported on Linux and MacOS.
+The LocalStack daemon is supported on Linux and MacOS.

+Security Groups are not applied to Dockerised instances.
-Ports other than 22 (SSH) are currently not exposed from the Dockerised instances.
+Ports other than 22 (SSH) are currently not exposed.

 ### Operations